ccntrq/web-ccntrq/pages/perl-weekly-challenge/challenge-150-task-1.md

 [Original Description](https://theweeklychallenge.org/blog/perl-weekly-challenge-150/#TASK1)

-You are given two strings having same number of digits, $a and $b.
+You are given two strings having the same number of digits, $a and $b.

 Write a script to generate Fibonacci Words by concatenation of the previous two strings.
-Finally print 51st digit of the first term having at least 51 digits.
+Finally, print 51st digit of the first term having at least 51 digits.

 **Example:**